nnance/react-state-examples/README.md

-# react-state-example
+# react-state-examples

 This is an example React project that illustrates different patterns for managing state in larger applications.
 This includes:

-* Separating reducers for manager different pieces of the app state
+* Separating reducers for managing different pieces of the app state
 * Using App Context that combines reducers and actions to a single global state

 The following branches includes different state management patterns: